mishalhossin/DetectXDiscord/README.md

 # DetectXDiscord

 This is a Discord bot that can be used to scan files for viruses using the VirusTotal API.
-The bot listens for messages in a Discord server, and if a message contains a file attachment, it downloads the file, checks it for viruses using the VirusTotal API, and then reports the scan results back to the user.
+The bot listens for messages in a Discord server, and if a message contains a file attachment, it downloads the file, checks it for viruses using the VirusTotal API, and then reports the scan results back to the user and deletes message

 ## Getting Started